Importance of being active

 Sailboats can accommodate people with varying degrees of paralysis.
 There are boats that are quite accessible for the wheelchair sailor (a transfer box helps with the hardest part – getting aboard).
 In fact, there are boats that can be single-handed by people with no hand function whatsoever.

-A sip 'n puff control has been adapted to a fleet of boats called Martin 16s.
+A sip ‘n puff control has been adapted to a fleet of boats called Martin 16s.
 These were originally designed to be “quad friendly,” with inspiration from Sam Sullivan, a sailor living with quadriplegia from British Columbia.
-These boats are affordable, comfortable, safe, and accessible to anyone.
+These boats are affordable, comfortable, safe and accessible to anyone.

-Another accessible boat called an Access Dinghy, which can be controlled using a joystick, is available for rent at many sailing centers.
+Another accessible boat called an Access Dinghy, which can also be controlled using a joystick, is available for rent at many sailing centers.
 Sailors are seated low in the boat for added stability.
-A servo-assist joystick can operate the electric winches and can be controlled by hand, foot, chin, or any moving body part.
+A servo-assist joystick can operate the electric winches and can be controlled by hand, foot, chin or any moving body part.

 There are numerous sailing programs across the country that offer boats and instruction for people with disabilities.
-Check your local marinas; many programs are listed on the United States Sailing Association (USSA) website.
+Check your local marinas; many programs are listed on the The United States Sailing Association (USSA) website.

 Scuba